Amr-okasha/E-Commercio-vanilla-javascript/E-CommerceJS/frontend/README.md

 note:remain the media-querey for small screens

 b-
-Update and Delete Cart Items
+1.Update and Delete Cart Items

-add qty select next to each item after_render() add change event to qty select getCartItems() and pass to addToCart() set force to true to addToCart() create rerender() as (component, areaName = 'content') component.render and component.after_render if force is true then rerender() add delete button next to each item add click event to qty button call removeFromCart(deleteButton.id) implement removeFromCart(id) setCartItems( getCartItems().filter) if id === parseRequestUrl().id? redirect to '/cart' else rerender(CartScreen);
+2.add qty select next to each item
+3.after_render()
+4.add change event to qty select
+5.getCartItems() and pass to addToCart()
+6.set force to true to addToCart()
+7.create rerender() as (component, areaName = 'content') 8.component.render and component.after_render
+9.if force is true then rerender()
+10.add delete button next to each item
+11.add click event to qty button
+12.call removeFromCart(deleteButton.id)
+13.implement removeFromCart(id)
+14.setCartItems( getCartItems().filter)
+15.if id === parseRequestUrl().id? redirect to '/cart'
+else rerender(CartScreen);

+c-
+connect to mango and create admin user

+1.(npm install mangoose) in the root of new terminal its like orm relation or maper make it possible to work with javascript object inside node application and save those javascript as mangodb document inside mangoo db collection
+2.connect to mango db
+open server.js
+import mongoose from "mongoose" connect >>> mongoose.connect(config.MONGODB_URL, {
+userNewURLParser: true,
+userUnifiedTopology: true,
+userCreateIndex: true
+}).catch((error) => {
+console.log(error.reason)
+})
+<<<

+add this proprtios as second param to mongo to stop error in console catch error to get erros sending data to database

+3.create config.js
+define mangodb url there
+in the backend
+in this file we will install env backage in the next step
+4.npm install dotenv
+by using this backage we can difine enviroment variables inside any file in the root 4.in the roote folder we will create new file .env this format helps to set enviroment variables MONGODB_URL=mongo://localhost/databasename
+MONGODB_URL is a variable
+mongo://localhost/ is the main link databasename is an placeholder for the name of the project data base 4.1 import it in the config to use it in server.js

+a> > > import dotenv from "dotenv"<<<<

+> > > then write

+b> > dotenv.config()<<<

+by calling the previous function dotenv read .env file that we have created in the root folder then export port and mongoDb url process.env.MONGODB_URL this is the value that we entered in the .env file write in the config c> > > > export default{

+    MONGODB_URL:process.env.MONGODB_URL

+}<<<<
+4.2
+a.then in server.js should import config which contains the url that the backend will use we will simple import the file to assure that mangoo db is working we will add .then and enter a console message to preview it in the console in case of the mangoo db is working d>>>>> mongoose.connect(config.MONGODB_URL, {
+userNewURLParser: true,
+userUnifiedTopology: true,
+userCreateIndex: true
+})
+.then(() => {
+console.log("connected to mangoo db")

+    }).catch((error) => {
+        console.log(error.reason)
+    })<<<<

+b. we will close the old backend and open new one to show mangoo db if it works

+6.create models / usermodels.js
+7.create user schema and userModel to make a user in data base acording to the schema that we have created 8.create user route to save adminUser with userModel 9.create admin route

+c-
+d-create loginScrean.js the display UI html and css and connect them to the index.js